- Blog -

 Columbus is one of those cities that reveals more the longer you stay.
-A weekend gives you a taste — but a week lets you explore every neighborhood, eat at all the best restaurants, discover hidden shops, and even sneak in a few day trips to some of Ohio’s most charming small towns and parks.
+If you’re planning to spend a week in Columbus Ohio, you’ll have time to explore every neighborhood, eat at all the best restaurants, discover hidden shops, and even sneak in a few day trips to some of Ohio’s most charming small towns and parks.
 Here’s the ultimate 7-day itinerary for experiencing Columbus like a local.

 Morning/Afternoon: